harshavardhini33/Java-Basics/README.md

 ```
 ## Output:

-## 3.Write a Java program to convert a string to an integer
+## 3. Write a Java program to convert a string to an integer
 ```
 import java.util.Scanner;
 public class Main {